Skip to content

 Python frameworks are compared in two ways:

 • Direct ASGI: invokes the ASGI callable in-process (no TCP stack).
-Stresses routing, validation, and serialization.
+Stresses routing, validation, and serialisation.

 • HTTP (httpx): same client load against uvicorn for Python and Fiber's HTTP server.
 Includes network stack cost on localhost.